 - work with councils who may subsequently supply the ‘experts' of the future, to provide a model for ongoing sector-led support and challenge.

 Results to date

-Since 2012, the LGA has supported productivity work across 90 councils, contributing to over £150 million of efficiency savings or income generation for these councils.
+Since 2012, we have worked with 125 councils contributing to nearly £170 million of efficiency savings or income generation for these councils.

 Councils have used the Productivity Expert programme to:

 - save £2.3 million working with a contract renegotiation expert (Allerdale Borough Council)